Xon77/Live4Life/README.md

 The **spatial performance tool** *Live 4 Life* aims to simplify the creation and control in real time of mass of spatialised sound objects on various kinds of loudspeaker configurations (particularly stereo, quadriphonic or octophonic setups, as well as domes of 16, 24 or 32 loudspeakers...).

 I have been developing in **SuperCollider** since 2011, "to play the place and the music at the same time".
 Currently, it is the only project I use to create with space and sounds.
-Although I hope to develop it during the rest of my life, development is paused because of several reasons (mainly due to the pandemic and the difficulty to perform spatial improvisations in large concert halls).
+Although I hope to develop it during the rest of my life, development is paused because of several reasons (mainly due to the pandemic and the difficulty to perform spatial improvisations in large concert halls without appropriate retribution – not even a beer).

 <p align="center">